NotLemon/AniList-Manual/before-you-begin/animated-media-information/music-videos.md

 ## Database Criteria

-Music video's are permitted as long as there is _**significant**_ creative control from a Japanese creator.
+Music videos are permitted as long as there is _**significant**_ creative control from a Japanese creator.
 If it is unclear, ask a moderator for advice.

 ## Examples